dkarthicks27/Machine-Learning/README.md

-# dkarthicks27-gmail.com
-Chatbot
-This is our project
-xyz
+# This is my personal repository and all the data Science projects are exhibited here

+## 1. Near duplicate identification
+       This project can be implemented directly, Please refer to the readme in the corresponding folder